LoicCol/eve/README.md

 TODO

 - [x] Change schema to have events that are linked to groups
-- [o] Group Details UI with events linked
+- [x] Group Details UI with events linked
   - [x] Event creation from group details
   - [x] Add users to groups
   - [x] improve ui